Lorraine Daston

-Lorraine Daston (born June 9, 1951 in East Lansing, Michigan) is an American historian of science.
-Director emerita of the Max Planck Institute for the History of Science (MPIWG) in Berlin, and visiting professor in the Committee on Social Thought at the University of Chicago, she is an authority on Early Modern European scientific and intellectual history.
+Lorraine Jenifer Daston (born June 9, 1951) is an American historian of science.
+She is director emerita of the Max Planck Institute for the History of Science (MPIWG) in Berlin, visiting professor in the Committee on Social Thought at the University of Chicago, and an authority on early modern Europe's scientific and intellectual history.
 In 1993, she was named a fellow of the American Academy of Arts and Sciences.
 She is a permanent fellow at the Berlin Institute for Advanced Study.